cyrill-martin/kmapper.com/src/sites/_en/prototyping.md

 layout: service
 uid: prt
 title: Prototyping
-description: kmapper develops working prototype applications to validate your concept and iteratively adapt it
+description: kmapper develops working prototype applications or first versions of documentations to validate your concept and iteratively adapt it
 terms:
   - Design
   - Evaluation